-The natural ageing of our skin start’s around twenty five.
+The natural ageing of our skin starts around twenty-five.

-But poor lifestyle practices, smoking, alcohol, sunbathing and poor nutrition, can lead to premature ageing.
+But poor lifestyle practices, smoking, alcohol, sunbathing, and poor nutrition, can lead to premature ageing.

-So what happens to our skin intrinsically as we age:
+What happens to our skin intrinsically as we age:

 - Collagen production reduces

 - Elastin fibres become less flexible

 - After puberty, fibroblasts stop making elastin

 - By the time we reach our mid-thirties, the rate at which we replace damaged skin cells starts to decrease significantly, in some cases by up to 50%